 While the CDW protects you from damage to the rental car, this coverage protects you from damages caused by you while DRIVING the car.
 This includes property damage (to someone else’s car, house, store or any other physical damage) as well as damages for injuries caused by your negligence.
 These claims can be quite costly so it pays to be covered and, although some credit cards will pay for CDW, none will provide coverage for SLI/LIS.

 LIS/SLI coverage sold by car rental companies typically provide up to $1,000,000 worth of coverage.
 Instead of purchasing this coverage, there are several other types of insurance you may already have that will cover these expenses.

-If have a lot of assets (money and stuff) you might look into getting a umbrella liability policy with your homeowners or renters insurance company.
+If you have a lot of assets (money and stuff) you might look into getting an umbrella liability policy with your homeowners or renters insurance company.
 Just like the name implies, this policy will cover you for any liability claims, including ones that happen while driving a rental car.